 Fast and Accurate Scanning

+The process of scanning concrete with Xradar is incredible efficient and flexible.
+When scanning an area to core a hole you can know within a few moments whether the location will work, or a new one needs to be considered.
 A recent example of this can be seen in the below images where GeoScan were called for a second opinion following a GPR scan from another company.
 In Figure 3 the company were confident they had mapped out the top layer of steel and advised the client that they could not see anything below this layer of steel.

-A GeoScan technician performed a scan and within just 15 minutes identified and mapped out the contents of the slab.
+An Xradar technician performed a scan and within just 15 minutes identified and mapped out the contents of the slab.
 As you can see in Figure 4 the original scan was very far off and even missed an Electrical Conduit (Red).